 It is not rare that a branded product – a product which carries a recognized and reputed brand – can sell for a multiple of price of a generic product.
-This is typically a result of concerted brand building efforts by and within a given organization.
+This is typically a result of concerted brand-building efforts by and within a given organization.
 Consistent and attractive visuals and designs of products, thought-out media advertising, marketing events of many kinds, aligned organizational behavior – these all can come under a rubric of brand-building.
 Yes, brand-building also entails a cost but typically astute marketing people can create the brand where a brand price premium can exceed the incurred cost substantially.

-When the national economy has many high quality brands this might also have macroeconomic implications.
+When the national economy has many high-quality brands this might also have macroeconomic implications.
 It can mean that countries with the most astute marketing people can see their GDP enhanced by these strategic marketing efforts more than others.
 This is something not completely obvious when one thinks about the role and the effect of marketing in the economy (one would think perhaps, in a first cut, of mostly zero-sum game when analyzing marketing effects within a sector).
 Furthermore, branded products command a much higher degree of customer loyalty – this has implications for competitiveness of the national economies.
-Think what a 20% appreciation of domestic currency does with a competitiveness/profit margins of commodities exporting countries vs. highly branded products exporting countries.
+Just think what a 20% appreciation of domestic currency does with the competitiveness/profit margins of commodities exporting countries vs. highly branded products exporting countries.
 The latter economy is clearly much more robust to currency value shocks.

-Given that human capital – also that entailing best business practices – seems one of the bottlenecks of further economic development in CEE, the government could also contribute by introducing tax incentive for the whole sector of lifelong learning, including business school education.
+Given that human capital – also that entailing best business practices – seems one of the bottlenecks of further economic development in CEE, the government could also contribute by introducing tax incentives for the whole sector of lifelong learning, including business school education.